sebinxavi/Docker-Image-Build-Automation/README.md

 2. Docker Image Build Server
 3. Production/Test Server

-We will be using ubuntu 20.04 Operating System on these three servers.
+We will be using the Ubuntu 20.04 Operating System on these three servers.

 ### 1. Set up the CI/CD Server